-DP Strategy & OP Action Output measure Progress Annual Comments Adopt the Hawkesbury Cultural Development Plan.
-Plan reported to Council for adoption Ongoing Consultation with community members and arts groups has been conducted and the current Cultural Plan has been reviewed.
-The revised Hawkesbury Cultural Development Plan has been drafted.
-2.5.2 Provide community and cu Itural services through a range of of affordable and acces ssible facilities.
-Provide Gallery exhibitions and services which celebrate our local culture and strengthen the cultural identity of our community.
+DP Strategy and OP Action Output Measure Progress Annual Comments Provide Gallery exhibitions and services which celebrate our local culture and strengthen the cultural identity of our community.
 Number of exhibitions, public programs involving local artists, local artists stock in Gallery shop and number of Gallery visitors Ongoing The Gallery provided 16 touring, in-house curated exhibitions, and exhibitions of collection items.
 Exhibitions included photography, local artist exhibitions, Aboriginal art, contemporary and traditional art.
-Exhibitions included Wild: Flora and Fauna in Australian Art, Photography from the 20th and 21st Century, Hawkesbury Art Fair, Steel: Art and Design, Warakurna: All the Stories Got into ou Minds and Eyes, The Cleary Collection - 20 years of giving.
+Exhibitions included Wild: Flora and Fauna in Australian Art, Photography from the 20th and 21st Century, Hawkesbury Art Fair, Steel: Art and Design, Warakurna: All the Stories Got into our Minds and Eyes, The Cleary Collection - 20 years of giving.
 55 public programs, 31 of which involved local artists, were presented.
 These included Art after School and Drawn to Art sessions for children, school holiday activities, Art and Dementia Tours, Artist and Curator talks, and art workshops for adults.
 The Gallery shop stocks items made by 11 Hawkesbury and 10 regional artists.
 The Gallery received a total of 12,436 visitors.
 Provide library collections and services that strengthen capacity and well-being of our community Number of different programs, collections items, and library visitors Ongoing During 2018/19 the Library Service conducted 471 programs and events for children and adults, with 13,285 participants.
 Activities included the Sydney Writers' Festival event with Matt Condon, which attracted 87 attendees, Meg Keneally author talk with 127 attendees.
 77 Storytime and 39 Rhymetime sessions attracted 4,790 children along with their carers and siblings.
 229 seniors attended the 29 Tech Savvy for Seniors sessions.
 A wide range of other activities including Movies @ the Library, Knit-ins, Free Tax Help, two monthly books clubs, monthly knit-in sessions provided leisure and learning opportunities for people of all ages.
 The number of Library collection items is 121,637 including eBooks and eAudiobooks and excluding Local Studies.

-2.5.3 Recognise, conserve and p promote the area's history and he eritage for current and I future generations.
-Provide library programs which celebrate our local history and manage the library's local history collection.
-Number of local history programs, participants, collections items, and items online Ongoing The Hawkesbury Library Service has a total of 307,099 items in its collection, of which 84,760 are in the local studies collection (including photographs, maps).
-A further 4,258 newspaper titles are available online on Trove https://trove.nla.gov.au/newspaper/
+Recognise, conserve and promote the area's history and heritage for current and future generations.